 5142.1502 Policy.

 (d) Orders under single-agency contracts.
-Where the scope of the indefinite delivery contract is narrow or orders will be essentially similar, the contracting officer shall prepare reports at the base contract level.
+Where the scope of the indefinite delivery contract is narrow or orders will be essentially similar, the Contracting officer shall prepare reports at the base contract level.

 5142.1503 Procedures.

-(a)(1)(ii)(1) Contracting officer’s representatives (CORs) will assist the contracting officer with entering objective performance information in the Contractor Performance Assessment Reports System (CPARS) for each contract or order assigned.
-The contracting officer may assign the COR the role of assessing official representative in CPARS.
+(a)(1)(ii)(1) Contracting officer’s representatives (CORs) will assist the Contracting officer with entering objective performance information in the Contractor Performance Assessment Reports System (CPARS) for each contract or order assigned.
+The Contracting officer may assign the COR the role of assessing official representative in CPARS.

-(2) Include the contracting officer in the assessment process prior to forwarding a report to the contractor for review.
+(2) Include the Contracting officer in the assessment process prior to forwarding a report to the contractor for review.

 (2) See 5142.1503-90(a) for a list of CPARS assessing officials (AOs) for contracts in different business sectors.